 Angioplasty and stenting is a procedure to improve the blood flow in an artery or vein.
 It involves threading a thin tube with a balloon at its tip through the artery to the blocked portion.
 The balloon is inflated opening up the artery.
 A stent is placed to prop it open.
 A stent is a mesh tube.

 Coarctation of the aorta is an abnormal narrowing of the aorta.
 The aorta is the large blood vessel that exits the heart.
-Transcatheter dilation is procedure that can treat the aorta without open heart surgery.
+Transcatheter dilation is a procedure that can treat the aorta without open heart surgery.

 Intermittent pneumatic compression (IPC) devices are used to help prevent blood clots in the deep veins of the legs.
 The devices use cuffs around the legs that fill with air and squeeze your legs.
 This increases blood flow through the veins of your legs and helps prevent blood clots.

 Cardioversion is a procedure used to return an abnormal heartbeat to a normal rhythm.
 This procedure is used when the heart is beating very fast or irregular.
 This is called an arrhythmia.
 Arrhythmias can cause problems such as fainting, stroke, heart attack and even sudden cardiac death.
 With electrical cardioversion, a low-energy shock is sent to the heart to reset a normal rhythm.
 It is different from chemical cardioversion, in which medications are used to try to restore a normal rhythm.

 Endovascular repair is a type of treatment for an abdominal aortic aneurysm, or AAA.
 This is a bulge in the wall of the large artery below your heart that is at risk for rupture.
 During the procedure, the weak section of the aorta is treated to prevent it from tearing.